act-rules/act-rules.github.io/_rules/SC4-1-2-aria-state-or-property-has-valid-value.md

 #### Passed example 11

-`aria-controls`, which is a required property for the role `scrollbar`, has `ID Reference` that references an element existing in the same document tree.
+`aria-controls`, which is a required property for the role `scrollbar`, has `ID Reference list` that references an element existing in the same document tree.

 ```html
 <div id="content1">Lorem ipsum...</div>